PKU-IDEA/OpenPARF/README.md

 #### Running the Docker Image

-We recommend that you have the following three directories/files on your host before running docker:
+We recommend that you have the following two directories/files on your host before running docker:

 1. `<source directory on host>`: The directory where you store the OpenPARF source code on host.
 See [Get the OpenPARF Source](#get-the-openparf-source) for more details.
 2. `<benchmark directory on host>`: The directory where you store the ISPD 2016/2017 benchmarks on host.
 See [Obtaining Benchmarks](#obtaining-benchmarks) for more details.